elementary-Inc/blog/_posts/2020-07-08-now-shipping-elementary-os.md

 [Visit Laptop With Linux][Laptop With Linux]{: class="button"}
 </div>

+>The switch to Linux can often be a very big one.
+Fortunately, elementary OS is one of the most visually attractive and user friendly Linux-based operating systems, and our customers often choose it when making the switch.
+>
+>Without projects such as elementary OS, the proportion of Linux users would never grow.
+We are therefore very excited to offer elementary OS on our laptops and mini computers, and give something back to elementary with every sale.  \
+>–Peter Pont, [Laptop With Linux]

 ### Star Labs

 [Star Labs] is based in the United Kingdom and offers a very small number of thin and light laptop models, designed to run elementary OS.
 Their laptops are on the smaller end, with 11&Prime; to 13.3&Prime; displays.